lf-edge/ekuiper/docs/en_US/quick_start_docker.md

 ## 5 minutes quick start

 1. Pull a Kuiper Docker image from ``https://hub.docker.com/r/emqx/kuiper/tags``.
+It's recommended to use `alpine` image in this tutorial (refer to [Kuiper Docker](https://hub.docker.com/r/emqx/kuiper) for the difference of Kuiper Docker image variants).

 2. Set Kuiper source to an MQTT server.
 This sample uses server locating at ``tcp://broker.emqx.io:1883``. ``broker.emqx.io`` is a public MQTT test server hosted by [EMQ](https://www.emqx.io).